Type 1934 destroyers: Modifications

 After the trials, several changes were made.
 A staukeil, a short keel that had a shallow wedge-shaped cross-section, was added under their transoms, in order to improve their turning circles and raise their sterns at high speed.
 This had the effect, however, of forcing the bow deeper into the water which aggravated the lack of sheer forward, throwing spray over the bridge, making No. 1 gun impossible to work and the upper deck hazardous to walk upon.
 A more serious problem was that it caused a continuous sagging force on the hull which required the reinforcement of the amidships hull plates to prevent cracking.
 The staukeils were removed in 1940–1942.
 Around 1938–1939 the four ships had their bows rebuilt with more sheer and a retractable bow spar was installed, which increased their length to 114.4 m between perpendiculars and 119.3 m overall, and the stabilizers were replaced by bilge keels.
 In addition the upper bridge with its rounded front face was rebuilt into a more squared off shape to increase the space available.
 To reduce topweight, Richard Beitzen had her funnels reduced in height in 1942.

 An active sonar system was scheduled to be installed aboard Richard Beitzen in June 1940, but it is uncertain when it was actually done by this date.
 During the war, the ship's light anti-aircraft armament was augmented several times.
 Improved 2 cm C/38 guns replaced the original C/30 guns and three additional guns were added sometime in 1941.
 The two guns on the aft shelter deck were replaced by a single 2 cm quadruple Flakvierling mount, probably during her late 1941 refit.
-Richard Beitzen appears not have any additional AA guns added after this time.
+Richard Beitzen appears not to have any additional AA guns added after this time.
 After mid-1941, the ship was fitted with a FuMO 24 (Note: Funkmess-Ortung (Radio-direction finder, active ranging)) search radar and later a FuMO 63 K Hohentwiel radar.